 (VII) Internet use is continued despite knowledge of having a persistent or recurrent physical, social, occupational, or psychological problem that is likely to been caused or exacerbated by Internet use (sleep deprivation, marital difficulties, lateness for early morning appointments, neglect of occupational duties, or feelings of abandonment in significant others)

-Permalink to Joke of the day - Internet addictionsPermalink to Joke for Monday, 11 July 2011 from site The Bartender's guide - Internet addictions, you can bookmark this joke.
+Permalink to Joke of the day - Internet addictionsPermalink to Joke for Monday, 11 July 2011 from site Jokes of the day - Internet addictions.

 Different people consider different jokes funny, so joke can not satisfy taste for everyone.
 Some people like Lawyer jokes, other do not consider lawers jokes funny.